 Coronavirus (COVID-19): change to service

 On advice from the government regarding the coronavirus (COVID-19), all of our virtual school staff are now working remotely.
-There is a Leadership rota in place for emergency contact up until the Easter break as indicated below:

 The main office number of 01202 456109 is currently set to answerphone.
 However, you can still contact us by phone and email for specific enquiries:

 We also have outlined the virtual schools current expectations and offer of support, which also provides guidance.

 See further information about changes to services.

 What is a virtual school and what is its purpose

 The virtual school does not exist in real terms as a building, there are no teachers and children and young people do not attend.
 It is a service provided by dedicated professionals within the local authority whose work it is to promote and co-ordinate educational support for looked after children and care leavers to succeed at nursery, school, college and university; or any other place of learning.

 Our purpose is to ensure that all professionals who work with looked after children and care leavers have high educational aspirations for them so that our pupils and students are given the best opportunities to engage, progress and achieve to their full potential.

 Who are we and who do we work with